CharlieMaslechko/ShopifyImageRepository/README.md

 ## Usage (Run locally)

-In the project folder import db from package
+Navigate to the location of the project folder and import db from the imagerepository package

 ```bash
 from imagerepository import db